Allotments

 Here are a couple of photos from Bridge View Allotment’s Strutt heyday at the turn of the last century Images©Belper Historical Society/Adrian Farmer.

 By the 1960’s The Strutts had decided they wanted to sell the allotments for housing and for 15 years they were uncultivated and allowed to become overgrown.
 Several planning applications were made for housing, including extending East Terrace, and although most came to nothing, the land for the newer houses on Grangewood Drive was sold off during this period.
 In 1976 Mick Smith and a group of fellow residents approached The Strutts and asked if Mick and friends could convert them back to allotments and The Strutts agreed.
-The allotments came back into cultivation and Mick managed them for The Strutts for 46 years, before handing the reins over to Carol and Maureen in 2022.
+The allotments came back into cultivation and Mick managed them for The Strutts for 46 years, before handing the reins over to Carol Hawley and Maureen Kingman in 2022.

 Raising Funds

-The plant market in Belper Market Square on Sunday 12th May
+The plant market in Belper Market Square on Sunday 11th May 2025.

 Other Recent Initiatives